NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/intro-to-lidar/make-chm/create-chm.md

 ## Download Data

-Lidar elevation raster data are downloaded using the R `neonUtilities::byTileAOP` function in the script.
+Lidar elevation raster data are downloaded using the R `neonUtilities::byTileAOP()` function in the script.

 These remote sensing data files provide information on the vegetation at the
 <a href="https://www.neonscience.org/" target="_blank"> National Ecological Observatory Network's</a>
-<a href="https://www.neonscience.org/field-sites/SJER" target="_blank"> San Joaquin Experimental Range</a>
+<a href="https://www.neonscience.org/field-sites/SJER" target="_blank"> San Joaquin Experimental Range</a> site.
-and
-<a href="https://www.neonscience.org/field-sites/SOAP" target="_blank"> Soaproot Saddle</a>
-field sites.
 The entire datasets can be accessed from the
 <a href="http://data.neonscience.org" target="_blank"> NEON Data Portal</a>.

-This tutorial is designed for you to set your working directory to the directory created by unzipping this file.

-****

-**Set Working Directory:** This lesson will walk you through setting the working directory before downloading the datasets from neonUtilities.

-<a href="https://www.neonscience.org/set-working-directory-r" target="_blank"> An overview
-of setting the working directory in R can be found here.</a>

 **R Script & Challenge Code:** NEON data lessons often contain challenges to reinforce skills.
 If available, the code for challenge solutions is found in the downloadable R script of the entire lesson, available in the footer of each lesson page.

-***

 ## Recommended Reading
 <a href="https://www.neonscience.org/chm-dsm-dtm-gridded-lidar-data" target="_blank">